Aerojet: Recent history

-Aerojet was owned by GenCorp, which is headquartered in Rancho Cordova, California.
-GenCorp was known as the General Tire & Rubber Company until 1984.
+Aerojet was owned by GenCorp, Inc., which is headquartered in Rancho Cordova, California.
+GenCorp, Inc. was known as the General Tire & Rubber Company until 1984.
 On April 27, 2015, the corporate name of the company was officially changed from GenCorp, Inc. to Aerojet Rocketdyne Holdings, Inc. to honor the company's heritage of continuous product innovation and mission success and to recognize its significant contributions to national defense and space exploration for more than 70 years.

 From 2002, Aerojet grew steadily to more than 3,500 employees in 2008.
 Aerojet's rocket engine for the Delta II second-stage completed a record 268 successful mission launches since 1960 on February 6, 2009.

 NASA chose Aerojet to provide the primary design and development of Orion (spacecraft) propulsion systems for the Constellation program.
 In November 2010, Aerojet was selected by NASA for consideration for potential contract awards for heavy lift launch vehicle system concepts and propulsion technologies.

-In July 2012, Gencorp announced that it was buying Aerojet's competitor, Pratt & Whitney Rocketdyne; the acquisition was completed in 2013.
+In July 2012, GenCorp, Inc. announced that it was buying Aerojet's competitor, Pratt & Whitney Rocketdyne; the acquisition was completed in 2013.